Alejogb1/job-board/blog-data/why-isnt-my-admins-delete-user-link-working-with-devise.md

 id: "why-isnt-my-admins-delete-user-link-working-with-devise"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen this particular puzzle crop up more times than I care to remember, and it’s almost always a subtle permissions issue tangled up with Devise's default behaviors and possibly a sprinkle of confusion around HTTP methods.
-So, let's break down why your admin's delete user link might be failing, even when it *looks* like it should work.
+So, let's break down why your admin's delete user link might be failing, even when it _looks_ like it should work.

 First off, Devise is remarkably good at handling authentication for user models, but it doesn't magically grant superpowers to your admin panel.
-What's often missed is that while Devise handles user login, signup, and password resets, it doesn't inherently provide any logic for different *roles* or *authorization*.
+What's often missed is that while Devise handles user login, signup, and password resets, it doesn't inherently provide any logic for different _roles_ or _authorization_.
 You've got to layer that on yourself.
 My experience comes from building and maintaining a multi-tenant application where we had admins, moderators, regular users and some custom roles too.
 We battled through these sorts of things consistently.

 The typical scenario is this: You’ve got a `User` model, Devise is happily authenticating users, and you've probably whipped up a basic admin interface that includes a list of users with a delete button beside each.
 The problem isn't usually with Devise itself, but with the way you're trying to send the request, and how the application is interpreting that request.
 Specifically, it likely comes down to a combination of:

 1.  **Incorrect HTTP Method:** HTML forms, by default, often use the `GET` method, or, more commonly, the `POST` method, but `DELETE` requests for deleting records.
 Devise handles `DELETE` on the user model, so if your form is not sending a `DELETE` request, it'll fall down.
 HTML, on its own, doesn’t support `DELETE` natively, so you'd need a little workaround.

-2.  **Authorization Issues:** Even if you are sending a `DELETE` request, your server-side code might not be checking if the *current* user (presumably the admin) is actually *authorized* to delete a user record.
+2.  **Authorization Issues:** Even if you are sending a `DELETE` request, your server-side code might not be checking if the _current_ user (presumably the admin) is actually _authorized_ to delete a user record.
 You need code explicitly allowing an admin user to perform the delete action but not a regular user.
 Devise only checks authentication, not authorization, which are two different things.

 3.  **CSRF Protection:** Rails, by default, protects against Cross-Site Request Forgery (CSRF) attacks, and Devise plays nice with this.
 However, if your form is missing a CSRF token, the server will reject the request.
 This is most commonly missing from custom form solutions that don't use form helpers.